Shoulder Pain and Chiropractic

 - Subscapularis – You use this muscle in moving your arm towards the center of your body after throwing an object.
 It also helps you to rotate your arm.

+A recent survey of chiropractic patients was conducted and found that he most common cause of shoulder pain has to do with the rotator cuff.
 A rotator cuff tear is the result of wear and tear from day-to-day use.
 Oftentimes, repetitive tension on the rotator cuff causes injuries.
 Degeneration caused by aging is another cause of shoulder pain.
-Bone spurs or the bony overgrowths can also damage the tendon and can lead to tear.
+Bone spurs or the bony overgrowths can also damage the tendon and can lead to tearing.

 Symptoms of Rotator Cuff Injury